 The Don’t Label Me billboards grew out of the Atheist Bus Campaign.

-Based on an idea by comedy writer Ariane Sherine and supported by the British Humanist Association and our Vice President Richard Dawkins, the Bus campaign appealed for funds in October 2008 and hit the roads on 6 January 2009, with dozens of bus routes across the UK carrying the message, ‘There’s probably no God.
+Based on an idea by comedy writer Ariane Sherine and supported by us and our Vice President Richard Dawkins, the Bus campaign appealed for funds in October 2008 and hit the roads on 6 January 2009, with dozens of bus routes across the UK carrying the message, ‘There’s probably no God.
 Now stop worrying and enjoy your life.’

 Many people gave generously to fund this message – so many in fact that after the bus ads ran we announced we would put further money donated toward a similar campaign later in the year.
 This became the Atheist Billboard Campaign.